aaronabentheuer/Cultivator/README.md

 ![technicalDraft](https://github.com/aaronabentheuer/Cultivator/blob/master/Images/Technical%20Draft.png)

-Cultivator was built (without any initial knowledge about the processes) in about two weeks but could be built with a little experience much faster.
+Cultivator was built (without any initial knowledge about the processes) in about two weeks but could be built much faster with a little experience.
 If you want to build Cultivator on your own or use it as a reference feel free to do so and don’t hesitate contacting us with any questions.

 ![workshop](https://github.com/aaronabentheuer/Cultivator/blob/master/Images/workshop.jpg)